The Sword of Tipu Sultan: Broadcast

 The drama was first telecast in Hindi on the Doordarshan channel in February 1990.
 It was dubbed into Telugu and broadcast on ETV in 1996.
 In 2001, it was also telecast on Star Plus.
 The episodes were dubbed in Bengali and broadcast on BTV in the early 1990s and into Tamil and broadcast on the DD Podhigai channel in 2006.
-In the BTV broadcast, certain portions of dialogue were censored.
+In the BTV broadcast, portions of dialogue were censored.
 Outside the subcontinent, the drama was shown on Channel 4 in the United Kingdom during the early 1990s.
 Other countries included Iran, Indonesia and Mauritius.
 An original pack of 12 DVDs was later released.

-Controversies

-Fire
+Fire accident

 A major fire accident took place on 8 February 1989, in the Premier Studios of Mysore where the drama was being shot.
 Unavailability of firefighting equipment and ignorance of fire safety standards have been quoted as the major reasons.
 Loose wiring and absence of ventilators were further causes for the fire to spread.
 Instead of fire-proofing material, the walls had gunny bags and the temperature rose to around 120°C (248°F) because of huge lights being used for the shooting.
 All these factors contributed to the massive fire; the final death toll was 62.
 Sanjay Khan himself suffered major burns and had to spend 13 months in hospital and undergo 72 surgeries.
 An ex-gratia amount of Rs.5000 was paid to the victims.